Axway/streams-open-docs/content/en/docs/install/_index.md

     * Example: `helm install -f values.yaml -f values-ha.yaml -f my-values.yaml <name> <chart>`
     * The last `values` file in the command line above will overwrite any conflicting parameter.

-Once your choice is made, we recommend to stick to it so that the [helm chart upgrade](#upgrade) is easier.
+Once your choice is made, we recommend you stick to it so that the [helm chart upgrade](#upgrade) is easier.

 ### Kubernetes namespace